kennyldc/crispy-computing-machine/README.md

 ## 2. Users :couple:

-Users of our product are current and potential investors.
-In short, people who are interested in making money :moneybag:
+This application is designed for people who want to invest in cryptos and need accurate information to seize their money :moneybag:.
+We strongly believe that better information leads to better decisions and that this should be attainable for everyone, not only an elite or a small group of people.

-Our data product will be displayed in a website.
+By this time our product is in the phase of model deployment and orchestration.
+However, in the future we would like to see it displayed in an aplication (either mobile or through a website).
 The user will be capable to select the currency of his/her interest and the number of days to make the prediction.

 ## 3. Data Product Architecture Diagram